titilda/appunti/Foundations of Artificial Intelligence/index.md

 - The spatial (worse-case) $\Omicron (bm)$.
 - Temporal $\Omicron(b^m), \ m$ could be infinite.

-It is cleae that the DFS Algorithm isn't a good Tree Search Algorithm.
+It is clear that the DFS Algorithm isn't a good Tree Search Algorithm.

 ### 5.3 Uniform-Cost Search (UCS)